 My child is the one with the problem, not me.

 If your child is acting out, parental counseling can provide you with useful skills that work with your child’s behavior, and therefore, allow you to experience increased empowerment and joy.

 If you are looking for parent coaching and support, please call (908) 242-3634 or use the contact form for a free 20-minute consultation.
 We are happy to talk with you about how parenting counseling can help you identify and achieve your goals.
 We are proud to be located in Branchburg and Scotch Plains, NJ.
 Online therapy services are offered for the state of New Jersey.

 Other Counseling Services At Brave Minds Psychological Services

 At Brave Minds Psychological Services, we offer a variety of services from our licensed therapists in order to get you on the right path to healing.
-Our therapeutic services include anxiety treatment for children, child sexual abuse therapy, therapy for teens, anxiety treatment for teens, teen social phobia therapy, adult anxiety counseling, couples counseling, postpartum counseling, birth trauma therapy, sexual assault counseling for adults, and food allergy therapy.
+Our therapeutic services include anxiety treatment for children, child sexual abuse therapy, therapy for teens, anxiety treatment for teens, teen social phobia therapy, adult anxiety counseling, couples counseling, postpartum counseling, birth trauma therapy, sexual assault counseling for adults, food allergy therapy, and group therapy.
 We also have a blog where we write about a variety of different mental health subjects.
 If you’re interested in learning more about our services here at Brave Minds Psychological Services or online, please contact our Scotch Plains counseling office!
 Proud to serve Somerville, Bridgewater, Raritan, Readington and surrounding areas as well as Fanwood, Westfield, Cranford, New Providence and surrounding areas.